-Measurements, Risk and Finances: Making Decisions on Conformance (EMU 401)
+Measurements, Risk and Economics: Making Decisions on Conformance (EMU 401)

 This two-day course covers measurement's influence throughout a product’s lifecycle (manufacturing, testing, certification), where it fits within a Management System (MS).
 Utilizing measurement data, the participant will be introduced to the technical and mathematical tools required to evaluate the probability of false accept and false reject decision risk for measurements used in conformity assessment decisions.
 The course will detail how this information can be used to balance the cost of managing the likelihood of occurrence against the cost of negative consequences resulting from an incorrect decision.

 Metrology and the Consequences of Bad Measurement Decisions.

 - The basics of metrology, measurements and risk.

 - The essential elements for “good” measurement decisions including factual case studies.

 - Introduction & Concepts: